 They may still make sales and see money enter the business, but this pales in comparison to the money they’re spending or may even owe.
 In the excitement of following their passion and truly desiring to make a big impact in the world, some entrepreneurs overspend on tech tools, back-end operations and even consultants.
 Their new business can quickly turn into an expensive hobby or even financial drain instead of being a money-making enterprise.
 The simple fact is that if your business isn’t making enough cash to pay for all your expenses, you can quickly ramp up some significant debt to various people - which lands you in a pretty sticky situation.

 Your Personal Finances Take A Hit

 When you first start off (and possibly for the duration of the business), it’s likely you’re putting in your own cash.
 Or you may have even taken out a loan to get your business going or to help keep it afloat.
 This mean your personal finances are on the line and take a hit every month that your business profitability is in the red.
 This could potentially lead you towards everyone’s least favorite B word: bankruptcy.
-Now, it pays to learn about bankruptcy so you know whether or not this is the right path to take if you’re ever in a situation where your business is losing more money than it’s making, you owe a bunch of people money, and you don’t know what else to do.
 Of course, you want to avoid bankruptcy if possible, and I share some tips on how to save your sinking business in just a bit.